 I’d like to take this opportunity to thank all of the hard-working professionals in every corner of the state who strive to improve the futures of our young people.
 Through this work and the regional Youth Engagement Hubs, the Department of Education and Training is working to support you in this important work.

-For more information about the Youth engagement alliance and our pledge, please email firstname.lastname@example.org.
+For more information about the Youth engagement alliance, please email firstname.lastname@example.org.

 ^ Back to top

 Youth engagement hubs

 As part of our commitment to re-engaging children and young people who have disengaged, we have established Youth engagement hubs in every Department of Education and Training region.
 The hubs complement the significant achievements of state schools in providing safe, supportive and inclusive schools for many young Queenslanders.

 Each regional Youth engagement hub is different and designed to meet the unique geographic and demographic context of each region.
 Working in partnership with a range of government agencies, schools, registered training organisations, community-based organisations and other stakeholders, the hubs help young people who have become disengaged to re-engage in their education, training or employment.